quartzy/courier/docs/couriers/sparkpost.md

 * `Transmissions: Read/Write`
 * `Templates: Read-only`

+## Usage

+The SparkPost courier supports both templated and simple emails.

-You should follow the steps documented in the [SparkPost PHP](https://github.com/SparkPost/php-sparkpost) project for details on how to build a SparkPost client and pass it into a `SparkPostCourier`:
+You should follow the steps documented in the [SparkPost PHP](https://github.com/SparkPost/php-sparkpost) project for details on how to build a SparkPost client and pass it into a `SparkPostCourier`.

 ```php
 <?php